numtide/system-manager/README.md

 Then you apply the config with:
 ```
 sudo nixos-rebuild switch --flake .
 ```

-Nix builds the desired system state from your flake and makes it real — enabling, disabling, and managing services automatically.
+Nix builds the desired system state from your flake and makes it real, enabling, disabling, and managing services automatically.
 No imperative commands.
 No hidden state.
 Just one source of truth: your config.

 Now of course, this assumes you have a service file that's already been created.
 On a traditional system such as Ubuntu, you're often stuck having to create one yourself (or downloading one), and saving it in a path like `/etc/systemd/system/foo.service`.
 Then you use the systemd commands we talked about earlier.

 NixOS on the other hand, handles this declaratively in which you define the entire system configuration in your flake file, like so (this is just part of the code):

 ```nix
 systemd.services.foo = {